djorges/djorges/README.md

 ➡️ Link: https://github.com/djorges/StudentPortal

 <h3>ShoppingApp | Cross-Platform Application</h3>
 Kotlin Multiplatform application for Android, IOS and Desktop 🖥️📱.
 It allows you to search, view details and display a list of products fetched from FakeStore Api 🛒.
-In addition, data is persisted locally into a SQLite database.
-For the backend, the following libraries are used: Ktor, Koin, SQLDelight, Coroutines and Flows.
-For the design of the application the following are used: Jetpack Compose, Coil, Material Design 3 and Decompose.<br>
+In addition, data is persisted locally into a SQLite database 🗃️.<br>
+🛠️ For the backend, the following libraries are used: Ktor, Koin, SQLDelight, Coroutines and Flows.<br>
+🎨 For the design of the application the following are used: Jetpack Compose, Coil, Material Design 3 and Decompose.<br>
 ➡️ Link: https://github.com/djorges/ShoppingApp

 <h3>Website | Web Application</h3>